Gigaspaces/xap-docs/site/content/xap120/maven-artifacts.markdown

 ## Extension artifacts

 This section lists extension artifacts.
-The group Id for the these artifacts is `org.gigaspaces`
+The group Id for these artifacts is `org.gigaspaces`

 | Artifact Id	   | Location in product | Required For |
 |------------------|---------------------|---|